On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Tasks and Datasets

 \section{Tasks and Datasets}

-While all levels of conceptualization play a pivotal role in knowledge representation, those at the entity and event levels are the most fundamental due to their unique importance in human cognition and generalizable reasoning.
-Therefore, in later sections, we specifically focus on entity and event level conceptualizations.
-We first discuss existing literature on the concept linking task and examine currently available resources for these two types of conceptualizations.
+We first survey available datasets and benchmarks, as well as their associated tasks, for these two types of conceptualizations.
 Statistical comparisons between different resources are shown in Table~\ref{tab:dataset_statistics}.
 For datasets that also serve as evaluation benchmarks, we mark their associated tasks with classification task (\texttt{CLS}) and generation task (\texttt{GEN}).